Report: Egypt police 'torture political detainees'

 Sisi "has effectively given police and National Security officers a green light to use torture whenever they please," Joe Stork, deputy Middle East director at Human Rights Watch, said in a statement.
 "Impunity for the systematic use of torture has left citizens with no hope for justice."

+In a statement on Thursday, Egyptian Foreign Ministry spokesman Ahmed Abu Zeid criticized the report as "flimsy" and said it marked "a new episode in a series of deliberate defamation by such organization, whose politicized agenda and biases are well known and reflect the interests of the entities and countries sponsoring it."

-The Egyptian government didn't immediately respond to CNN's request for comment.
-But Margert Azer, a member of the parliamentary committee on human rights, told state-run daily Al-Ahram that HRW is "a dubious organization that promotes lies.
+Margert Azer, a member of the parliamentary committee on human rights, told state-run daily Al-Ahram on Wednesday that HRW is "a dubious organization that promotes lies.
 Its reports are erroneous and contain undocumented and inaccurate information."

 The rights group said its report was based on interviews with 19 former detainees, along with the family of a 20th detainee, who were tortured between 2014 and 2016.
 It also reviewed dozens of reports about torture by Egyptian human rights groups and media outlets.

-Note: This story has been updated with Egypt's response to the HRW report.